Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 As you perform the service operation, you will be adding errors, warnings or other types of messages to the list of current errors.
 As mentioned above, adding a critical error using the `CriticalError` method on your error list will immediately throw an exception and abort the execution.

-If your operation adds errors, or calls any other functions or services that may add errors to the current error list, then at some point you may want to manually abort the operation, if any errors have been added, which you can do as follows.
+If your operation adds errors or calls any other functions or services that may add errors to the current error list, then at some point you may want to manually abort the operation, if any errors have been added, which you can do as follows.

 ```cs
 currentErrors.AbortIfHasErrors();
 ```

-Even if there are no errors, you may still want to manually abort the operation, such as when you have some warnings that you need to report to the user for a confirmation, and the operation was not called with a flag to ignore warnings.
+Even if there are no errors, you may still want to manually abort the operation, such as when you have some warnings that you need to report to the user for confirmation and the operation was not called with a flag to ignore warnings.
 In this case, you can call the `Abort` method explicitly, and provide a reason for abortion as the argument, as follows.

 ```cs
 currentErrors.Abort(currentErrors.ErrorsText);